-An opened bag of ground coffee will last about 2 – 3 weeks whereas a properly sealed container will make your grounds last for up to 2 months.
-If you have a large amount of coffee, it would be best to divide it into smaller portions and vacuum seal them, by removing the air in a bag we limit oxygen exposure.
+An opened bag of ground coffee will last about 2 – 3 weeks, whereas a properly sealed container will make your grounds last up to 2 months.
+If you have a large amount of coffee, it would be best to divide it into smaller portions and vacuum seal them (as by removing the air in a bag, we limit oxygen exposure).

-I prefer to buy whole coffee beans and grind them myself because it makes me feel like a real barista, most mornings I even wear a barista cap when making my coffee.
+I prefer to buy whole coffee beans and grind them because it makes me feel like a real barista; most mornings, I even wear a barista cap when making my coffee!
 It is not only feeling like a barista that appeals to me, but the fact that whole beans last much longer is the real kicker for me.
 If sealed and stored properly, they could last up to 5 months.
 My favourite coffee grinder is the SMEG.

 Can I Store Ground Coffee In The Fridge?

-Coffee contains nitrogen and therefore acts as a deodorizer, placing a small bowl or sachet of coffee beans or ground coffee in your fridge/ cupboard will help to neutralize any funny smells by absorbing the foul odours.
+Coffee contains nitrogen and, therefore, acts as a deodorizer.
+Placing a small bowl or sachet of coffee beans or ground coffee in your fridge/ cupboard will help neutralise funny smells by absorbing the foul odours.
 While this is a handy trick to eliminate funny smells, they will have absorbed the aromas of the fridge and will result in a terrible beverage.

 How To Store Ground Coffee: Summing Up

-Storing coffee becomes a much more exact science if you are storing industrial amounts of coffee, luckily for home consumption it is not that difficult.
-Using suitably sized opaque, airtight container will be sufficient to store your everyday coffee, as an added layer of protection I would recommend placing this container in a closed cupboard not too close to any sources of heat or moisture.
+Storing coffee becomes a much more exact science if you store industrial amounts of coffee; luckily, it is not that difficult for home consumption.
+A suitably sized opaque, airtight container will sufficiently store your everyday coffee.
+As an added protection layer, I recommend placing this container in a closed cupboard, not too close to any sources of heat or moisture.

 If you are buying coffee in bulk, it is better to buy whole beans rather than grounds; divide your beans into smaller portions and vacuum seal them.